The M2R project

 You may write your report in English or in French.
 There is no formal requirement to write in English.
 Choose the language in which you are the most comfortable!

-For reports to be defended in Sept, the deadline for reports is before midnight (23:59) Monday 28 August 2017.
+For reports to be defended in Sept, the deadline for reports is before midnight (23:59) Tues 29 August 2017 (note extended deadline).
 The final report should be uploaded as a single pdf file to the FSA date base using the FSA entry that you created in FSA 119. (https://applicationform.grenoble-inp.fr/FSA/119).
-At the same time, you should enter the name of your expert in the FSA data base.
+At the same time, you should verify that the name of your expert is in the FSA data base and that all other information is correct.

 The office is open from 13h00 to 17h00 each day.
 One of the copies is for your project supervisor.
 The final copy should be provided to your external expert.
 It is YOUR responsibility to assure that the external expert receives a copy.